Shannon-E-Taylor/AGETS/README.md

 # Approximated Gene Expression Trajectories (AGETs) for Gene Regulatory Network Inference on Cell Tracks

 This github repository contains code associated with Spiess, Taylor et al. 2022: Approximated Gene Expression Trajectories (AGETs) for Gene Regulatory Network Inference on Cell Tracks.
 (TODO add DOI when paper is published).

-Creating Approximated Gene Expression Trajectories (AGETs).ipynb :
+The documents are split into three chunks:

-This is the file that created the AGETs we used for the manuscript.
+1) Construct the AGETs - see `01_AGET_construction`

-MCMC with AGETs.ipynb
+2) Reverse engineer the GRNs using these agets: see `02_Reverse_engineering_GRNs_from_AGETs`.

-This file describes the process for MCMC in our formulation.
-Note that this code is NOT speed-optimized.
+3) Finally, we want to validate and investigate our parameter sets: code for this is in `03_Investigations_using_MAP_network`.

-run_mcmc_fast.py
+You will need the AGET conda environment

-This file is the set of scripts that we used for MCMC.
-It is optimized as far as I could for speed and as such is ~50x faster than the jupyter notebook.
+`conda create -n AGET --python=3.6 --file environment.yml`

-signalling_perturbations.py
+Then activate with

-For reproducibility, this is how Figure 5 of the manuscript was generated.
+`conda activate AGET`